sukrumerey/OpenPNM-Examples/IO_and_Visualization/mat_load.md

 OpenPNM has the ability to load networks generated in MATLAB, saved as a specially formatted \*.mat file.

-> **NOTE:** OpenPNM has several more general ways to import networks from outside sources.
+> **NOTE:** This approach is essentially deprecated!
+OpenPNM has several more general ways to import networks from outside sources.
 The ``MatFile`` class in the **Network** module was created very early in the OpenPNM development, so is mainly kept for legacy reasons.
 The preferred format is to import from a CSV file.
 Details of how to format the CSV file can be found in the documentation for that class which is found in ``OpenPNM.Utilities.IO.CSV``.
+The ``OpenPNM.Utilities.IO`` module also an alternative MatLab import class that is more consistent with the other IO options.
+Basically, don't use the following example unless you really need to.

 ## MAT File Format